 where each $\ac_k$ is a negotiation action and each $\offComp{k}^j \in \issue{j}$ is an option from the $j$-th issue in the $k$-th proposal.
 In this example we assumed that the domain has three issues.
 Note that in the 10-th action agent $\ag_2$ accepts the offer $\off_9$ that was proposed by $\ag_1$ directly before that.

-We can now formally define the AOP as follows. \begin{definition} We say a negotiation history $\hist$ satisfies the AOP (with deadline $\dead$ and maximum number of rounds $\maxRounds$) if and only if all of the following conditions hold: \begin{enumerate} \item For any two consecutive negotiation actions $\ac_j = (i_j, \actype_j, \off_j, t_j)$ and $\ac_{j+1} = (i_{j+1}, \actype_{j+1}, \off_{j+1}, t_{j+1})$ in $h$, we have: \begin{enumerate} \item $i_j\neq i_{j+1}$, and \item $t_j + \delay_j < t_{j+1}$ \end{enumerate} \item A negotiation action with $\actype = \acc$ can only appear as the last action in the negotiation history. \item If $(i, \actype, \off, t)$ and $(i', \actype', \off', t')$ are the second-last and last actions of the negotiation history respectively and $\actype' = \acc$, then we must have $\off = \off'$. \item For all negotiation actions $(i, \actype, \off, t)$ in $\hist$ we have $t\leq \dead$. \item The history $\hist$ can contain at most $\maxRounds$ negotiation actions. \end{enumerate} \end{definition} The first rule says that the two agents have to alternate turns and that an agent can only propose or accept an offer after it has received the previous proposal from the other agent.
-The second rule says that the negotiations are over as soon as one agent accepts an offer.
-The third rule says that an agent can only accept the offer from the \textit{previous} proposal and not from any earlier proposals.
-The fourth rule says that the negotiations are over when the deadline $\dead$ has passed, and the last rule says that the negotiations are over as soon as $\maxRounds$ negotiation actions have been made.
+We can now formally define the AOP by means of the following two definitions. \begin{definition} We say a negotiation history $\hist$ satisfies the AOP (with deadline $\dead$ and maximum number of rounds $\maxRounds$) if and only if all of the following conditions hold: \begin{enumerate} \item For any two consecutive negotiation actions $\ac_j = (i_j, \actype_j, \off_j, t_j)$ and $\ac_{j+1} = (i_{j+1}, \actype_{j+1}, \off_{j+1}, t_{j+1})$ in $h$, we have: \begin{enumerate} \item $i_j\neq i_{j+1}$, and \item $t_j + \delay_j < t_{j+1}$ \end{enumerate} \item The first negotiation action must be a proposal (i.e. cannot be an acceptance): $\actype_1 = \prop$. \item A negotiation action with $\actype = \acc$ can only appear as the last action in the negotiation history. \item If $(i, \actype, \off, t)$ and $(i', \actype', \off', t')$ are the respective second-last and last action of the negotiation history and $\actype' = \acc$, then we must have $\off = \off'$. \item For all negotiation actions $(i, \actype, \off, t)$ in $\hist$ we have $t\leq \dead$. \item The history $\hist$ can contain at most $\maxRounds$ negotiation actions. \end{enumerate} \end{definition} The first condition states that the two agents have to alternate turns and that an agent can only propose or accept an offer after it has received the previous proposal from the other agent.
+The third condition states that the negotiations are over as soon as any of the two agents accepts an offer.
+The fourth condition states that an agent can only accept the offer from the \textit{previous} proposal and not from any earlier proposals.
+The fifth condition states that the negotiations are over when the deadline $\dead$ has passed, and the last condition states that the negotiations are over as soon as $\maxRounds$ negotiation actions have been made.